oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 const nftContract = myContract.asNft().withMint()
 ```

-As depending on the type of a token, contract methods can have different
+Depending on the type of a token, contract methods can have different
-implementations and require different parameters,
+implementations and require different parameters.
+You have to specify type of
-you have to specify type of the token by using `asNft()` (as we are going
+the token by using `asNft()` (as we are going to mint NFTs) and then the
-to mint NFTs) and then the required methods, by using `withMint()`.
+required methods, by using `withMint()`, `withBurn()`, `withFreeze()` or their
-TypeScript will infer the right type of `nftContract` and validated method
+combination.
+TypeScript will infer the right type of `nftContract` and validate
-and parameters at compile time.
-Now you are ready to interact with your
+method with their parameters at compile time.
+Now you are ready to interact with
-contract.
+your contract.

 ### Minting